SSS-192858/Library_Application_Implementation/README.md

 4. **Components** - These are the screens of the application which are shown to the user.
 They contain forms to create/ update data present in the db, lists to see lists of various entities requested by the user (students, books, requests etc) and details components to see the details of a particular entity.
 The names of the files can be used to identify which screen serves which purpose.
 We only show screens to the user which he/she is allowed to access.
 Kindly refer to the comments present in various screens to find details of implementation.
 They are present in the components subdirectory of the src folder.

 5. **Dockerfile** - The dockerfile is also available for the frontend.
 It builds the project, installs required node modules, and runs the command to provide an image for the frontend.

+## Other Links

+1. The link to the digital asset engineering guide is as follows - https://docs.google.com/document/d/1cFKj3P29J-JkyX3x5flS6IWnTE6GJt9SdBS4ZewAlro/edit?usp=sharing
+2. The link to the folder containing the demo videos is as follows - https://drive.google.com/drive/u/0/folders/1cv94AmvWgTYDokt-_pNo8sPMR-lpHDFC